-For the Center for Theoretical Study was agreed the programme 'Theoretical research of complex phenomenons'.
-(P22)
+For the Center for Theoretical Study was agreed the programme Transdisciplinary research of the anthropocene (Q50).

 Brief synopsis of the programme:

 The project builds on the previous program PRVOUK P22 (Theoretical study of complex phenomena), but reflects a shift in focus for the research groups at the Centre for Theoretical Study (CTS).
 These groups are becoming increasingly engaged in the complex dynamics of recent processes in nature and society (where by recent we mean a range of different time scales from the Holocene up to recent decades).
 At CTS, we implement an interdisciplinary and transdisciplinary research approach: as traditional disciplines alone would not be able to fully capture the changes and trends of the Anthropocene that have accelerating dynamics and are very complex (social and natural processes being closely interrelated).We consider the following trends and processes to be worthy of study:

 (1) the increasing affect of humans on landscape dynamics and the functioning of natural ecosystems;